-The academic year of the University is divided into 2 semesters.
-Each semester will consist of 15 teaching weeks' duration under the UoM Credit System and 10 teaching weeks' duration under the LCCS System, unless otherwise specified in the programme of study.
+- 2.5.1 The academic year of the University is divided into 2 semesters.
+Each semester will consist of 15 teaching weeks' duration under the UoM Credit System and 10 teaching weeks' duration under the LCCS System, unless otherwise specified in the programme of study. - 2.5.2 No religious festival/practice/belief (except for those which are public holidays) will be considered by the University when scheduling any function/event/lecture/examination.